kzzzr/kzzzr.github.io/_drafts/post-standard-copy.md

 > Zstandard (ZSTD) encoding provides a high compression ratio with very good performance across diverse datasets.
 ZSTD works especially well with CHAR and VARCHAR columns that store a wide range of long and short strings, such as product descriptions, user comments, logs, and JSON strings.
 Where some algorithms, such as [Delta](https://docs.aws.amazon.com/redshift/latest/dg/c_Delta_encoding.html) encoding or [Mostly](https://docs.aws.amazon.com/redshift/latest/dg/c_MostlyN_encoding.html) encoding, can potentially use more storage space than no compression, ZSTD is very unlikely to increase disk usage.

-1. Wrap it up into a macro that could be run on a regular basis
+3. Wrap it up into a macro that could be run automatically on a regular basis.

 Feel free to leave any comments or questions.